bitcoin-core/HWI/docs/devices/pkcs11.rst

 2. OpenSSL development headers
    - Download from: https://slproweb.com/products/Win32OpenSSL.html
    - Choose the "Win64 OpenSSL" version
-   - During installation, select "Copy OpenSSL DLLs to Windows system directory"

-3. The PKCS#11 library for your HSM (usually a .dll file)
+   - Ensure the OpenSSL bin directory is on PATH (avoid copying DLLs into Windows system directories)3.
+The PKCS#11 library for your HSM (usually a .dll file)
-   - Place the .dll file in a system path (e.g., C:\Windows\System32)
-   - Or specify its path using the PKCS11_LIB_PATH environment variable
+   - Prefer specifying its absolute path via PKCS11_LIB_PATH or placing it alongside the application.

-Installation Steps for Windows:
+   - Avoid copying into C:\Windows\System32 to reduce DLL hijack and servicing risk.Installation Steps for Windows:

 1. Install the prerequisites in the order listed above